briancmpbll/home_assistant_custom_envoy/README.md

 - Current power production and consumption, today's, last 7 days and lifetime energy production and consumption over all phases.
 - Current power production and consumption, today's, last 7 days and lifetime energy production and consumption for each individual phase named L1, L2 and L3.
 - Current power production for each connected inverter.
-- Energy Import and Export Index over all phases and for each phase individually from meters readings
+- Lifetime Energy Import and Export over all phases and for each phase individually from meters readings when consumption CT is installed in Load with Solar Production mode.

 **Note** If you have CT clamps on a single phase / breaker circuit only, the L1 production and consumption phase sensors will show same data as the over all phases sensors.